kelvinkirima014/kelvinkirima.com/content/_index.md

 ## Background

-I'm a computer programmer, educator, and independent author with experience in web technologies, computer networks, and audio/video applications.
+I'm a computer programmer, educator, and independent author with experience in web technologies, computer networks and real-time communication on the web.

 I consider myself a focused individual who can get things done quickly.
-My primary focus is on web communication protocols and all areas of audio/video streaming.
+I write code(mostly backend), but I'm also interested in all areas of audio/video streaming.
 I'm currently hacking on [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for web-based teleconferencing.

 Before Majiix, I worked with a technical education agency to help train and onboard developers to the Rust Programming Language.
 If interested on learning more about me, please check out the [faq](/faq).